-Sarcoidosis is a multidimensional condition, and it will require attention and investment from individuals working in various fields to answer its most pressing questions.
-We encourage not only those who work in sarcoidosis but also those who work on other granulomatous conditions, rheumatic conditions, autoimmune diseases, infectious conditions, inflammatory conditions, and other fields to apply.
-Applicants without prior sarcoidosis research experience are encouraged to apply and do not have to apply with a sarcoidosis expert to be eligible for funding.Sarcoidosis requires study from a variety of perspectives, including but not limited to genetics, epidemiology, molecular biology, and immunology.
-We encourage investigators to develop research approaches that allow assessment and understanding across more than one relevant discipline.
+Sarcoidosis is a multidimensional condition, and answering its most pressing questions will require attention and investment from individuals working in various fields We encourage researchers who study sarcoidosis as well as those who study other granulomatous conditions, rheumatic conditions, autoimmune diseases, infectious conditions, inflammatory conditions, and other fields to apply.
+Applicants without prior sarcoidosis research experience are encouraged to apply, and they do not need to co-apply with a sarcoidosis expert to be eligible for funding.
+Sarcoidosis requires study from a variety of perspectives, including but not limited to genetics, epidemiology, molecular biology, and immunology.
+We encourage investigators to develop research approaches that allow for assessment and understanding across multiple relevant disciplines.